 3. Use bright colors

 If the mood in your post is bright and happy, then it follows that your image's colors should match!
 Toys-R-Us has become a master at this by taking a close-up of a toy or character and filling the rest of the image with a solid neon color.
 The contrast of this image to everything else in someone's social media stream attracts the eyes as the individual scrolls through an otherwise uniform feed.
 Create these kinds of images using a simple editing tool to cut out the subject of your image and adding the color behind them.
 GIMP is a great, free option for this.
-Check out our basics of GIMP screencast.

 4. Display opposite meanings